Open-Source-Community/LDP-Task/Mint/README.md

 ### Cinnamon
 Cinnamon is a desktop environment developed by the Linux mint team and is based on the GNOME 3 desktop environment.

-cinnamon is the most modern and feature rich desktop envrionemnt and also the one that requires the most computing resources.
+Cinnamon is the most modern and feature rich desktop envrionemnt and also the one that requires the most computing resources.

 ![Cinnamon desktop](resources/cinnamon.webp)
 ___cinnamon desktop___